 Karen Carroll is Vice President of Patient Care Services and Chief Nursing Officer.
-She has been employed at Beaufort Memorial for 33 years and is responsible for all inpatient nursing areas, surgical services, anesthesia services, emergency services, the Wound Care Center, the Keyserling Cancer Center, and the department of education.
+She has been employed at Beaufort Memorial for 36 years and is responsible for all inpatient nursing areas, surgical services, anesthesia services, emergency services, the Wound Care Center, the Keyserling Cancer Center and the department of education.

-Mrs. Carroll received her bachelor’s and master’ degrees from the Medical University of South Carolina and she is currently pursuing her Doctorate of Nursing Practice at Sacred Heart University in Fairfield, Connecticut.
-She is an alumnus certified Critical Care Nurse and actively certified as a Nurse Executive, Advanced.
-She is on The University of South Carolina – Beaufort Nursing Advisory Board and a member of the South Carolina Workforce Advisory Committee.
+Mrs. Carroll received her bachelor’s and master’ degrees from the Medical University of South Carolina and her Doctorate of Nursing Practice from Sacred Heart University in Fairfield, Conn.
+She is an alumna certified Critical Care Nurse and actively certified as a Nurse Executive, Advanced, and a member of both The University of South Carolina – Beaufort Nursing Advisory Board and the South Carolina Workforce Advisory Committee.

 Alice Beddingfield Moss